AlexaH88/pianotes/README.md

 ### ***Media***

-- The [piano icon](https://www.canva.com/media/MAEouvjy1U8) on the Instructions page was taken from graphic designer [Avidesign](https://www.canva.com/p/avidesign/) via [Canva](https://www.canva.com/).
+- The [piano graphic](https://www.canva.com/media/MAEYJcyVjO8) on the Instructions page was taken from graphic designer [vectortradition](https://www.canva.com/p/vectortradition/) via [Canva](https://www.canva.com/).

+- The [mouse graphic](https://www.canva.com/media/MADHSKVmqUU) on the Instructions page was taken from graphic designer [BellafishPh](https://www.canva.cn/p/hnh-nh-ca-bellafish-ph/) via [Canva](https://www.canva.com/).

 - The sheet music and corresponding audio on the Sheet Music page was taken from [Musescore](https://musescore.com/) with the individual songs credited as follows:
   - [The Entertainer - Scott Joplin](https://musescore.com/user/167019/scores/162108) by [rui.c.sousa.3](https://musescore.com/user/167019)